Affiliate links on Android Authority may earn us a commission. Learn more.

 The lowest-end Galaxy S21 started at $799.
 That price got you the mighty Qualcomm Snapdragon 888 processor (or the Exynos 2100 in other parts of the world).
 It also got you a solid triple-lens rear camera setup, a fine amount of RAM and internal storage, and a cool new design aesthetic that looked pretty classy.

 In another smart move, Samsung kept its “everything but the kitchen sink” mentality with the Galaxy S21 Ultra.
-That phone had almost no compromises when compared to the Galaxy S20 Ultra, yet still came in at $200 cheaper for just $1,199.
+That phone had almost no compromises when compared to the Galaxy S20 Ultra, yet it still came in at $200 cheaper for just $1,199.
 This lineup is probably Samsung’s most inclusive ever.
 It allows buyers from all over the budget spectrum to get themselves a Galaxy S phone.

 Samsung Galaxy S22 series prices: $799 — $1,199

 Of course, that doesn’t mean Samsung didn’t make any changes.
 The Galaxy S22 Ultra, for example, is more like a Galaxy Note 22 Ultra.
 It looks like a Note, has an S Pen, and doesn’t have the same design aesthetic as the other two Galaxy S22 phones.
-Time will tell how this strategy works out for Samsung, but Note fans will certainly be happy.

 Samsung Galaxy S prices: The historical picture